Top 10 Equipment Needs for Opening an Auto Repair Shop

 Workbench with vise

-Working on parts will typically be done on your workbench.
-Make sure you have a durable, sturdy, metal workbench that will stand up to heavy-duty work such as hammering that may be necessary to separate frozen parts.
+Working on parts will be (for the most part) done on your workbench.
+Make sure you have a durable, sturdy, metal workbench that will stand up to heavy-duty work.
+Work such as hammering may be necessary to separate frozen parts.

 Obtaining Your Equipment

-Whether you’re working as an independent mechanic on the side, for another shop, or a dealership, start purchasing critical equipment as you can afford it, putting it aside for your own shop.
+Whether you’re working as an independent mechanic on the side, for another shop.
+Start purchasing critical equipment as you can afford it, putting it aside for your own shop.

 Keeping an eye open for quality used equipment may allow you to acquire these items at great prices.